 - Preheat your oven to 180℃ (or 160℃ for fan ovens) and line an 8x8 tin with baking paper.

-- Let them cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut them, to prevent crumbling later.
-Leave them to cool completely.
+- Let the flapjack cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut it, to prevent crumbling later.
+Leave to cool completely.

-- Remove the cooled flapjacks from the tin, cut into slices and enjoy!
+- Remove the cooled flapjack from the tin, cut into slices using your score marks as a guide, and enjoy!

 Notes